syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 To add an SVG image to a paragraph in a Word document using Syncfusion DocIO, you can use the [AppendPicture](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.IWParagraph.html#Syncfusion_DocIO_DLS_IWParagraph_AppendPicture_System_Byte___System_Byte___) API.

-N> To preserve the SVG image in the Word document, you need to pass both the SVG image data and the equivalent bitmap image bytes to DocIO.
+N> To preserve the SVG image in the Word document, pass both the SVG image data and the equivalent bitmap image bytes to DocIO.

-The following code example shows how to add SVG image in Word document.
+The following code example shows how to add an SVG image in a Word document.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}